 Second – how are they living?
 What kinds of layouts are they improvising?
 What kinds of apartments appeal most to their needs?
 How are they furnishing those makeshift apartments?
 How and what are they storing?
 With most students unable to experience or perhaps even uninterested in the traditional four year college, the layout of their home has to accommodate a different set of activities.

 Third – how are they studying?
 Are students completing their entire education on one campus?
 How often are they moving?
 What are the paths taken in a four to six year period of time?
 With education stretched out and flexible, there may be opportunities for longer leases, for time-share arrangements with other campuses and other locations, and for more flexible arrangements.

 How to anticipate change and innovation?
 Look for desire lines.
-Your tenants’ desires have changed already – the smart operators will learn to read the lines and deliver the successful student housing for our fast changing world.
+Your tenants’ desires have changed already – the smart operators will learn to read the lines and deliver successful student housing for our fast-changing world.